 - a.
 Preliminary and permanent injunctive relief pursuant to 42 U.S.C. § 1983 enjoining the FHSAA from enforcing the Policy and requiring the FHSAA to implement a content-neutral policy for use of the Stadium loudspeaker that does not discriminate against religious speech; - b.
-Attorneys' fees and costs incurred as a result of this action pursuant to 42 U.S.C. § 1988; and - c.
+Damages pursuant to 42 U.S.C. § 1983 for the FHSAA's violation of Cambridge Christian's First Amendment rights during the 2015 2A Championship Game; - c.
+Attorneys' fees and costs incurred as a result of this action pursuant to 42 U.S.C. § 1988; and - d.
 Such other and further relief that the Court deems just and proper.